inkstitch/inkstitch/collections/_developers/en/001-001-introduction.md

 ---
 title: "Get Involved"
 permalink: /developers/introduction/
-last_modified_at: 2018-10-13
+last_modified_at: 2020-10-04
 toc: false
 ---
 This section will provide information for developers, translators and documenters.
-Please visit the particular sections to get more informations.
+Please visit the particular sections to get more information.

 * [Developing Ink/Stitch](/developers/inkstitch/)
 * [Developing Pyembroidery](/developers/pyembroidery/)